HarryBof/Youtube-Content-Guard/README.md

 A Chrome Extension that uses Google Gemini to automatically detect and block unwanted YouTube videos based on custom user-defined rules.

+The extension combines **local metadata matching** with **AI-powered checking** to help filter YouTube content without requiring Gemini for every operation.

 ## Features

-* Automatically checks YouTube video titles.
+* Automatically checks YouTube videos.
+* Checks YouTube video metadata such as:

+  * Video title
+  * Channel name
-* Uses Google Gemini to decide whether a video matches a blocked topic.
+* Uses Google Gemini to determine whether content is related to a blocked topic when metadata matching is not sufficient.
 * Automatically pauses and closes blocked YouTube tabs.
 * Add custom blocking rules manually.
 * Paste a YouTube URL to generate a short content classification.